t0m5k1/t0m5k1.github.io/_posts/2017-02-18-Transferring-Operating-System.md

 	B. Browse for an .INF file of the required driver, then click the Open button to initiate the process.
 	C. Click Yes to confirm the operation.
-10. After procedure has finished successfully and system boots fine, first check if there are any updates waiting, if you have been avoiding the Win10 upgrade & Telemetry don’t forget to grab the latest [batch update uninstaller][batch-uu] and run it before downloading updates.
+10. After procedure has finished successfully and system boots fine, first check if there are any updates waiting, if you have been avoiding the Win10 upgrade and Telemetry don’t forget to grab the latest [batch update uninstaller][batch-uu] and run it before downloading updates.
 	After that:
 	A. Uninstall Device and Device Driver for devices no longer attached to system.
 Uninstall associated software as well.
 	B. Install all of your device drivers, then Windows Updates.
 	C. Refresh your Windows Experience Index (WEI) score.
 	D. When done, all you will need to do is to activate Windows 7.

-After rebooting from disk, drivers should start swapping out in a cascade you can monitor by clicking on the system tray animation.
+11. After rebooting from disk the drivers should start swapping out in a cascade you can monitor by clicking on the system tray animation.
 Wait until all are finished before doing the requested restart.
-After reboot, go immediately to Check for Updates and install all Important and Optional Updates which may include critical drivers and patches for the OS to run on that hardware.
+12. After reboot, go immediately to Check for Updates and install all Important and Optional Updates which may include critical drivers and patches for the OS to run on that hardware.

-You must reactivate at the Change Product Key link on System page.
+13. You must reactivate at the Change Product Key link on System page.
 If it’s not present you can insert Product Key and then Activate using [SLMgr Commands][slmgr-cmds].

-So there you have it two ways to do what many thought is not possible, I went with the first way & now have what I call a “Ready to go backup” meaning that it has all the software I use regularly, configured, licensed.
+So there you have it two ways to do what many thought is not possible, I went with the first way and now have what I call a “Ready to go backup” meaning that it has all the software I use regularly, configured, licensed.
 This will stand me in good stead for my next project …Deploy a win7 kvm on a linux host!
+Additional note since site update: I have had many requests to provide a solution for Win10, I'm sorry but I doubt it would work and to be honest this was attempted by me to allow me to move to windows 10 but I wanted a way to convert what I had into a fresh image that would work any where(kvm and pc) it did for me.

 [defraggler]: https://www.piriform.com/defraggler/download/standard
 [Macrium Free-vid]: https://youtu.be/tY0Dlf837Vw